chihyunkim/quarto-website-test/methods.md

 We then assigned a unique ID to each unique concatenated value of:

+- geocoded address
-- geocoded address (or if missing, the original address, or if that was missing, the record's row number)
+	- if geocoded address was missing, we used the original address if available
+	- if there was no address at all, we used the record's row number
 - unit number
 - geocoded ZIP code
 - geocoded state

-Data quality note: Because we are presuming that missing addresses are unique with respect to other missing addresses, the number of unique assisted households in counties with large address missingness rates may be inflated.

 ## Step 8: Aggregation